smxi/inxi/README.txt

 If you are piping output to paste or post, then make sure to turn off the script colors with the -c 0 flag.
 Script colors in shell are characters.

-With some pain, inxi has gotten to the point where some of its hardware tools are actually better, more accurate, and astoundingly, faster, than their C version equivalents, but that's not because inxi is great, it's because those other tools just aren't well done in my opinion. inxi should ALWAYS show you your current system state, as far as possible, and should be more reliable than your own beliefs about what is in your system, ideally.
+inxi should always show you your current system state, as far as possible, and should be more reliable than your own beliefs about what is in your system, ideally.
 In other words, the goal in inxi is to have it be right more than it is wrong about any system that it runs on.
-And NEVER to rely on non current system state data if at all possible.
+And not to rely on non current system state data if at all possible.
 Some things, like memory/ram data, rely on radically unreliable system self reporting based on OEM filling out data correctly, which doesn't often happen, so in those cases, you want to confirm things like ram capacity with a reputable hardware source, like crucial.com, which has the best ram hardware tool I know of.

-Tthe absolute core mission of inxi is to always work on all systems all the time.
+The core mission of inxi is to always work on all systems all the time.
 Well, all linux systems with the core tools inxi requires to operate installed.
 Ie, not android, yet.
 What this means is this: you can have a 10 year old box, or probably 15, not sure, and you can install today's inxi on it, and it will run.
 It won't run fast, but it will run.
 I test inxi on a 200 MHz  laptop from about 1998 to keep it honest.
-That's also what was used to optimize the code at some points, since differences appear as seconds, not 10ths of seconds.
+That's also what was used to optimize the code at some points, since differences appear as seconds, not 10ths or 100ths of seconds.

-Once inxi has moved to Perl 5.x, from Bash / Gawk, the commitment to always work on all hardware no matter how old the OS, with reason, is not changed. inxi is being written, and tested, on Perl as old as 5.08, and will work on any system that runs Perl 5.08 or later.
-Pre 3.0.0 inxi will also run on any system no matter how old, within reason, so there should be no difference.
+inxi is being written, and tested, on Perl as old as 5.08, and will work on any system that runs Perl 5.08 or later.
+Pre 3.0.0 Gawk/Bash inxi will also run on any system no matter how old, within reason, so there should be no difference.

 =====================================================================
 BSD SUPPORT

-BSD support was, with great pain, added, though it's partial and incomplete.
-BSDs are simply too hard to work with because of their extreme fragmentation, ie, they don't even share one tool you take for granted on GNU/Linux, like lspci.
-Nor do they share common methods of reporting system hardware data.
-Nor does a single BSD, even within itself, like FreeBSD, even maintain standard methods across releases.
-So the BSD support in inxi is basically what it is, if more is wanted, then BSD people have to step up and do the work, always' keeping in mind that all patches to inxi must not break existing functionality for existing supported platforms, be they BSD or GNU/Linux.
+BSD support is not as complete as GNU/Linux support due to the fact some of the data simply is not available, or is structured in a way that makes it unique to each BSD.
+This fragmentation makes supporting BSDs far more difficult than it should be in the 21st century.
+The BSD support in inxi is an ongoing process, with more features being added as new data sources and types are discovered.

-I like real BSDs, like OpenBSD, NetBSD, FreeBSD, etc, and prefer that the tools in inxi that can be made to work on BSDs, do work, but their refusal to even use the same tools or locations or syntaxes for system info simply makes it too hard for me to do that work.
-I will always accept patches that are well done however from competent people, if they do not break GNU/Linux, and extend BSD support.
-Keep in mind, all patches must be based on tool/file tests, not BSD version tests. inxi sets initial internal flags to identify that it is a BSD system vs a GNU/Linux system, after that it tests for specific applications and resources.
+I will always accept patches that are well done, if they do not break GNU/Linux, and extend BSD support, or add new BSD features. inxi sets initial internal flags to identify that it is a BSD system vs a GNU/Linux system, after that it tests for specific applications and resources.

-inxi will also start on Darwin, OSX's mutated version of a BSD, but my conclusion about darwin is that it is Unix in name only, and I will not spend a second of my time adding any further support for that crippled broken corporate pseudo-unix system.
-Don't ask.
+inxi will also start on Darwin, OSX's mutated version of a BSD, but my conclusion about Darwin is that it is Unix in name only, and I will not spend a second of my time adding any further support for that crippled broken corporate pseudo-unix system.
+Don't ask, unless you are willing to pay my normal professional wages to get that support made.

-If you want to run unix, then OSX is not unix, in my opinion.

 =====================================================================
 INXI FEATURES AND FUNCTIONALITY